bobinska-dev/meetup/README.md

 # Saskia Bobinska's demo Studio

 This particular branch is mainly showcasing the recycling bin solution via webhooks.
-Please check the main branches readMe or the other branches for more examples.
+Please check the main branches ReadMe or the other branches for more examples.

 ## Recycling Bin via webhooks